quynh1808/STM32-With-LM35/README.md

 In my main.c file, I have displayed the temperature value from LM35 to LCD by ADC and counted the running time.

-Note: This is just a simple sample code file, you can refer to it and customize it for your own purposes.

 To read temperature value from LM35 and display on LCD16x2 you have to create project using CubeMX and configure pins and open project with KeilC.
 In the main.c file you need to write the functions as instructions.
 Besides, you need to add CLCD.C and CLCD.h libraries for LCD.